-All you need to know: Orionid meteor shower | EarthSky.org
+Orionid meteor shower: All you need to know

 Particles shed by the comet slam into our upper atmosphere, where they vaporize at some 60 miles (100 km) above Earth’s surface.

 Even one meteor can be a thrill.
-But you might want to observe for an hour or more, and in that case the trick is to find a place to observe in the country.
-Bring along a blanket or lawn chair and lie back comfortably while gazing upward.
+But – in many years, when the moon is out of the way – you can enjoy looking skyward for an hour or more, for the bright streaks from Comet Halley.
+That won’t be the case in 2021, with full moon so near the shower.
+But the Orionids are a long-lasting shower.
+Maybe you’ll see one!

-Bottom line: In 2019, the Orionid meteor shower is expected to rain down its greatest number of meteors on the morning of October 21 or 22.
-On that night, a waxing gibbous moon will set only an hour or two before morning twilight begins.
-Try watching in the days before the peak when there will be less moonlight in the sky.
-Or plan to watch in the hours before dawn on October 21.
+Bottom line: In 2021, the Orionid meteor shower is expected to rain down its greatest number of meteors on the morning of October 21.
+But the moon, just past full, will interfere.